 Practice using the statements in various situations gives participants a jump start on how to use the statements.
 Discussion questions allow reflection on multiple aspects of using of affective statements.
 Participants are challenged to use this new skill to develop the emotional literacy of students and improve school culture.
-Workshop Length: 90 minutes or two, 45 minute sessions.
+Workshop Length: 1 hour

 Introduction to Restorative Questions (Introductory)

 Using restorative questions is the foundational skill for anyone who works at schools implementing restorative practices.
 A partner share activity introduces participants to daily discipline situations where they can use restorative questions.
 A role play demonstration depicts how the questions are asked first with the offender, followed by questions for the victim.
 Important tips are included about resolving the conflict as well as why we don’t ask students, “Why did you do that?”

 Participants will experience the roles of the school employee, victim, and offender as they role play in triads.
 Alternative questions are featured for special education students, primary grades, upper elementary and secondary students.
 Participants reflect on their role play experiences and leave equipped to use their newly acquired skill.
 Workshop Length: 1 hour